grafana/grafana/docs/sources/panels/configure-standard-options/index.md

 #### String units

-Grafana can sometime be too aggressive in parsing strings and displaying them as numbers.
-To make Grafana show the original string create a field override and add a unit property with the `string` unit.
+Grafana can sometimes be too aggressive in parsing strings and displaying them as numbers.
+To configure Grafana to show the original string value, create a field override and add a unit property with the `String` unit.

 ### Min